natsblog/natsblog.github.io/RAREfest2020.md

 of a lifetime of full-time care and hospital visits.

 ### AFTERNOON SESSION 2: Is Obesity a choice?
-### AFTERNOON SESSION 3: Onno Faber - Entrepeneur in rare diseases
+### AFTERNOON SESSION 3: Onno Faber - Entrepreneur in rare diseases